Syncano/syncano-cli/README.rst

     syncano login

 It will ask you for your email and password.
-After successful login your Account Key (admin key) will be stored in *${HOME}/.syncano* file.
+After successfully logging in your Account Key (admin key) will be stored in *${HOME}/.syncano* file.
 You can also override an Account Key later with *--key* option.

 You can specify the default instance name that will be used in all consecutive CLI calls::